Anxiety: What is it, symptoms, prevalence, causes, diagnosis, treatments

 What is anxiety?

 Anxiety and feelings of fear and worry are normal human reactions when we are faced with a threatening or difficult situation.
 Feelings of anxiety can vary from mild to severe, and for most people, these feelings will fade after the situation has ended.
+For example, you might be anxious about a job interview or sitting an exam.

 Anxiety is also the main symptom of many other mental health conditions, including panic disorders, phobias, social anxiety and post-traumatic stress disorder.

-Psychological symptoms of Generalised Anxiety Disorder (GAD)
+Psychological symptoms of generalised anxiety disorder (GAD)

 - Feeling worried for a large majority of the time